hexbatch/apple-core/v1/docs/concepts/data-flow.md

 ## Mechanisms

-Using the allergy and affinity, predefined tokens can route themselves through a network of set relations to find the needed destination
+Using the allergy and affinity, predefined tokens can route themselves through a network of set relations to find the needed destination.

+The user token can take a ride using this, to do exploring.
+By picking up an attribute, or set of attributes, to do the exploring, the user can give permission for these attributes to be added or removed.

 ## Set guarding